Robust density estimation with the $\mathbb{L}_{1}$-loss. Applications to the estimation of a density on the line satisfying a shape constraint: An -type estimator for the TV-loss

 Let $\overline \cM$ be a density model that satisfies our Assumption~\ref{Ass00} for some $\cM\subset \overline \cM$.
 Given $P=p\cdot \mu$ and $Q=q\cdot \mu$ in $\sM$, we define

 Given the family $\sT=\{t_{(P,Q)},\, (P,Q)\in\sM^2\}$, we define for $P,Q\in\sM$ and $\gx\in \sX^n$

 and

-For $\eps>0$, we finally define our estimator as any (measurable) element $\widehat{P}=\widehat p\cdot\mu$ that belongs to the set
+For $\varepsilon>0$, we finally define our estimator as any (measurable) element $\widehat{P}=\widehat p\cdot\mu$ that belongs to the set

 We call $\widehat P$ and $\widehat p$ a {\em TV-estimator} on $\sM$ and $\cM$ respectively.
-The parameter $\eps$ is introduced in case a minimizer of $P\mapsto \gT(\bsX,P)$ does not exist on $\sM$.
-Any $\eps$-minimizer would do provided that $\eps$ is not too large.
+The parameter $\varepsilon$ is introduced in case a minimizer of $P\mapsto \gT(\bsX,P)$ does not exist on $\sM$.
+Any $\varepsilon$-minimizer would do provided that $\varepsilon$ is not too large.

-The construction of estimators from an appropriate family of test statistics $t_{(P,Q)}$ is described in Baraud~\citeyearpar{BY-TEST} and our approach is in the same line.
-In particular, we use the following key property on the family $\sT$ (which can be compared to Assumption~1 in Baraud~\citeyearpar{BY-TEST}). \begin{lem} For all probabilities $P,Q\in\sM$ and $S\in\sP$,
+The construction of estimators from an appropriate family of test statistics $t_{(P,Q)}$ is described in Baraud~\cite{BY-TEST} and our approach is in a similar vein.
+In particular, we use the following key property on the family $\sT$ (which can be compared to Assumption~1 in Baraud~\cite{BY-TEST}). \begin{lem} For all probabilities $P,Q\in\sM$ and $S\in\sP$,

 In particular,